For Enterprise Administrators - User Management & Platform Configuration

 [Your signature]

 "StratBear replaces $125K+ in annual consulting fees + part-time CFO salary by delivering automated strategic intelligence combining Federal Reserve economic data, competitive intelligence, financial predictive analytics, and strategic frameworks.
-Works 24/7 providing bi-weekly, monthly, and quarterly reports whether members log in or not."
+Works 24/7 providing monthly and quarterly reports plus an always-available Interactive Cash Flow Dashboard with Fusion Intelligence chat for on-demand strategic counsel."

 Cost Savings: $50K+ consulting + $60K+ CFO + $15K cyber assessment = $125K+ annual value